flutter/website/developing-packages.md

-* *Plugin packages*: A specialized Dart package which contain an API written in Dart code combined with a platform-specific implementation for Android (using ObjC or Kotlin), and/or for iOS (using ObjC or Swift).
+* *Plugin packages*: A specialized Dart package which contain an API written in Dart code combined with a platform-specific implementation for Android (using Java or Kotlin), and/or for iOS (using ObjC or Swift).
 A concrete example is the [`battery`](https://pub.dartlang.org/packages/battery) plugin package.

 ## Developing Dart packages {#dart}